zndrr/nb-api/README.md

 DELETE operations cannot have a requestBody.
 Jump to line 738
 ```
-Once I can figure out the best way to generate various clients, they will also be included per-version (eg my work requires a csharp client)
+Once I can properly explore the best way to generate various clients, they will also be included per-version (eg job requires a csharp client)

 Also Note: Please be advised that these API files have additional calls from plugins I have installed on my Netbox host.
 Overlooked that, so will need to regenerate with a clean host instead.